Sammy94/Python-CheatSheet/README.md

 # Python-CheatSheet

-This Repo contains code-snippets of python and it's best pratcices
+This Repo contains code-snippets of python and it's best practices